Organique0/worse-threads/README.md

+Worse threads - a clone of Threads, but worse.
 React, Next.js, TypeScript, MongoDB - Mongoose, Clerk - authentication and communities, Shadcn, React hook form with Zod validation.

-Worse threads - a clone of Threads, but worse.
+Thank you Javascript mastery class for a great tutorial.
+Short, but he knows how to code well.
+Unlike some of us.
 Tutorial link:https://www.youtube.com/watch?v=O5cmLDVTgAs&t=15407s